-Did you know that if you suffer from an emotional or mental disability, you may be eligible for an Emotional Support Animal?
-Psychiatrists, therapists, and other medical professionals are now prescribing ESA’s to those that could benefit from the soothing effects of a furry (or feathery, scaly) pal.
-Not only is the medical world on board with this revolutionary therapy technique, but the Federal Government also has laws put in place to protect your rights in regards to an emotional support animal.
-In this post, we will explore the emotional support animal in Las Vegas, NV and what you need to know.
+Did you know that if you suffer from an emotional or mental disability, you may be eligible for an emotional support animal (ESA)?
+Licensed mental health professionals (LMHPs) are now prescribing ESAs to those that could benefit from the soothing effects of a furry pal.
+Not only is the medical world on board with this revolutionary therapy technique, but the federal government also has laws in place to protect your rights in regards to your need for an ESA.
+In this post, we will explore what you need to know about getting an emotional support animal in Las Vegas, NV.

 Emotional Support Animal in Las Vegas: Specific protection

 To begin, emotional support animals fall into the “assistance animals” category just like service animals.
 If you are thinking about getting an emotional support animal in Las Vegas, NV, it is very important to know the differences between service animals and ESAs, and how their legal protection differs!

 Both ESAs and service animals are protected by federal laws, but service animals enjoy more protection!

 An assistance animal is a companion furry friend that assists you in your daily life if you suffer from an emotional/mental/or physical disability.
 Service and emotional support animals are assistance animals but don’t be fooled: the two are not the same.

 There may be some confusion when it comes to an emotional support animal and a service animal or psychiatric service animal!

 To clarify, an ESA does not need any special training or skills, it is purely there to provide comfort for its owner.
 Because they need little to no training any dog (or cat) can be an ESA.